Unmasking Love

 The mask of: The father hoping to leave light instead of shadow.

-Venus Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 20
+Rokeby Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas · 2015 - 2020

 The first Venus painting marks the real beginning of hope.
 After my daughters pushed me to message Kara again and she finally responded with teasing resistance, this work captures the nervous electricity of possibility, during her first visit to Calgary.
-The blackening layers are present but lighter here — the poison of the past still visible, yet something new and tender is trying to emerge, unmasked love.
+The blackening layers are present but lighter here — the poison of the past still visible, yet something new, hot, and tender is trying to emerge, unmasked passion.

 The mask of: The man daring to hope for love again.